Do you know the 5 standards you should demand if hospitalized with Parkinson's?

 If you are planning a hospitalization or end up with an unplanned hospitalization then remember to insist on these 5 items:

-1. Order medications in a custom fashion using the at-home regimen.
+1. Make sure your healthcare providers order medications in a custom fashion using the at-home regimen.

-2. Administered medications within ± 15 min of a persons’ at-home regimen.
+2. Make sure your providers administer medications within ± 15 min of a persons’ at-home regimen.

-3. Do not use dopamine-blocking medications, pain medications, and sedatives which can worsen Parkinson’s.
+3. Make sure your providers DO NOT use dopamine-blocking medications, pain medications, and sedatives which can worsen your Parkinson’s.

-4. Mobilize 3 times a day in the hospital.
+4. Make sure they mobilize you 3 times a day in the hospital.

-5. Screen for swallowing within 24 hours of the hospitalization.
+5. Make sure they screen for swallowing within 24 hours of the hospitalization.

-Now close your eyes and imagine if we did these 5 things consistently how much we could improve outcomes from hospitalization in Parkinson’s disease.
+Now close your eyes and imagine if you were able to implement these 5 things, how much would we could improve your Parkinson’s hospitalization experience.
+A TON!

 Jonny Acheson is the website artist.
 He is also a doctor and a person with Parkinson’s disease.